turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 ## 5. Deployment
 We will deploy our contract on `Alfajores testnet`.
 We need to make sure that we have enough balance in our testnet account.
-We can get free testnet balance from [here](https://celo.org/developers/faucet).
+We can get free testnet balance from [the Celo Developers faucet](https://celo.org/developers/faucet).

 ### Procedure
 a.
-Select the account on Celo Wallet with which we want to deploy the smart contract.(Make sure to select the account on `Alfajores Test Network`)
+Select the account on Celo Wallet with which we want to deploy the smart contract.
+Make sure to select the account on `Alfajores Test Network`!

 b.
 Click on **Deploy** button.